Florida Surgical Specialists Enhanced General Surgery Fellowship

 The Florida Surgical Specialists Enhanced Gastrointestinal Surgery Fellowship is based upon a very busy clinical practice of General Surgery, especially foregut, hernia and colorectal surgery with intensive clinical research.
 There will be strong focus on minimally invasive and robotic surgery.

-We will offer two positions starting July and August of each year, for graduates of accredited General Surgery training programs in the United States.
+We will offer 1-2 positions starting July and August of each year, for graduates of accredited General Surgery training programs in the United States.
 This one-year program is designed for surgeons who want to increase their knowledge and technical skills in advanced laparoscopic/robotic operations and advanced GI Surgery/Colorectal Surgery.
 The program includes clinical, academic, and research components.

 The goals of the one-year fellowship are: